NVIDIA/nvidia-container-runtime/README.md

 [![GitHub license](https://img.shields.io/badge/license-New%20BSD-blue.svg?style=flat-square)](https://raw.githubusercontent.com/NVIDIA/nvidia-container-runtime/master/LICENSE)
 [![Package repository](https://img.shields.io/badge/packages-repository-b956e8.svg?style=flat-square)](https://nvidia.github.io/nvidia-container-runtime)

-**Warning: This project is an alpha release, it is not intended to be used in production systems.**
+**Warning: This project is based on an alpha release (libnvidia-container), it is not intended to be used in production systems.**

 A modified version of [runc](https://github.com/opencontainers/runc) adding a custom [pre-start hook](https://github.com/opencontainers/runtime-spec/blob/master/config.md#prestart) to all containers.
 If environment variable `NVIDIA_VISIBLE_DEVICES` is set in the OCI spec, the hook will configure GPU access for the container by leveraging `nvidia-container-cli` from project [libnvidia-container](https://github.com/NVIDIA/libnvidia-container).